progmatix21/Chilka/README.md

 # Chilka

-Chilka is a corpus server library with a document database backend -- currently MongoDB.
+Chilka is a corpus server library with a pluggable document database backend.
+A MongoDB plugin is provided as an example.

 ## Features